gazev/github-subdir-dl/README.md

 ```
 github_subdir_dl <github_subdir_url>
 ```
-It will not download binary files
+It will not download binary files.

-Might occur a timeout (wip)
+Might get timeout by GitHub (wip)